kiritowu/nlb_catalogue_client/README.md

 As API key is required for access of NLB's API, please request one using [Open Web Service Application Form](https://go.gov.sg/nlblabs-form).

 ## Usage

 First, create a client using `AuthenticatedClient`.
-Do note that to access [NLB public APIs](https://www.nlb.gov.sg/main/partner-us/contribute-and-create-with-us/NLBLabs), ensure that `NLB_API_ID` and `NLB_API_KEY` are available and exposed as environment variable.
+Do note that to access [NLB public APIs](https://www.nlb.gov.sg/main/partner-us/contribute-and-create-with-us/NLBLabs), ensure that `NLB_API_ID` and `NLB_API_KEY` are available and exposed as environment variables.

 ```python
 import os